-In March 2019 (pending CPUC approval), many small and medium businesses and large agricultural and pumping businesses will be automatically enrolled on Critical Peak Pricing (CPP).
-CPP is already the default option for large businesses (Rate Schedules TOU-GS-3 and TOU-8).
-CPP offers a discount on summer electricity rates in exchange for higher prices during 12 CPP event days per year between 4 p.m. and 9 p.m., usually occurring on the hottest summer days.
-By reducing your electricity use on CPP event days, you can lower your electric costs during the summer season—when your bills are typically the highest.
-CPP is an optional rate, and you have an opportunity to opt out of CPP before automatically transitioning in March 2019 (pending CPUC approval).
+CPP is the default option for small, medium, and large business customers (Rate Schedules TOU-GS-1, TOU-GS-2, TOU-GS-3, and TOU-8) as well as large Agricultural and Pumping (Rate Schedules TOU-PA-3) customers.
+CPP offers a discount on summer electricity rates in exchange for higher prices during 12 CPP event days per year called between 4 p.m. and 9 p.m., usually occurring on the hottest summer days.
+If your business reduces its electricity use when we notify you of CPP events, you can lower your overall costs during the summer season—when your bills are typically the highest.

 You can compare all your rate options below, but before you do, check out how CPP works.
 The program could actually lower your energy bill.